cpldcpu/BitNetMCU/docs/documentation_2026.md

 ## September 2026 updates

-The availability on agentic AI made exploring new concepts and quickly iterating on them much easier.
+The availability of agentic AI made exploring new concepts and quickly iterating on them much easier.
 Hence I was able to explore some open ends which required tedious implementation.

 ## On-the-fly GPU based Augmentation

 Data augmentation is key to achieving >98.5% accuracy on MNIST.
-My previous code used a CPU based on-the-fly data augmentation which was notoriously slow.
-I experimented with various GPU based approaches to speed this up.
+My previous code used CPU-based on-the-fly data augmentation which was notoriously slow.
+I experimented with various GPU-based approaches.

 Since the dataset is rather small, it is easily possible to pre-compute augmented data batches.
-I found however, that even increasing the dataset size 5x still leads to overfitting, as evident in the training loss curve and the train accuracy.
+I found, however, that even increasing the dataset size 5x still leads to overfitting, as evident in the results below.

 ![Augmentation pipeline training and test curves](images_2026/curves.png)